polarityjam/polarityjam/docs/FAQs.rst

 The segmentation file should be a numpy array with the same shape as the image and should contain the segmentation labels with `0` indicating the background.

+You could create such a file by using the `cellpose GUI <https://cellpose.readthedocs.io/en/latest/index.html>`_ and saving the segmentation.

-Please make sure your npy file has an item with the key `masks` that contains the segmentation labels.
+When you bring your segmentation from other sources - or create them on your own, please make sure your npy file has an item with the key `masks` that contains the segmentation labels.

-Here is a short code block to create a segmentation file:
+Here is a short code block to create a dummy segmentation file:
 .. code-block::
     import numpy as np